numtide/treefmt/README.md

 * `args`: A list of extra arguments to add to the command.
 This is typically project-specific arguments.

+NOTE: Formatters SHOULD adhere to the [formatter spec](docs/formatter_spec.md).
+If they don't, the best is to create a wrapper script that transforms the usage to match that spec.

 ## Use cases

 ### CLI usage